WillyIoBrok/CIVbusLib/README.md

 * ESP32				(with this processor, also Bluetooth is possible)

 SW for the CI-V master:
 It can be used in two different ways:
 1. use of the class CIV only (include CIVmaster.h) for direct access to the CIV-Bus via read and write methods
 2. use of the class "ICradio" in addition to "CIV" (include CIVmaster.h and ICradio.h).
    In this case you have access to some higher level controls of the radios which I found to be useful.

-	Command subset as required for the master regarding ICOM's radios is stored in CIVcmds.h
+The command subset regarding ICOM's radios as required for the master is stored in CIVcmds.h

 SW for a CI-V client:
-	Use of the class CIVclient by including CIVclient.h
+- Use of the class CIVclient by including CIVclient.h
-	A sample command set (homebrew) for an antenna rotator can be found in CIVcmdsRotor.h An example can be found in CIVclientRotor, a test program for this client running on CIVmaster can be found under CIVrotorTest
+- A sample command set (homebrew) for an antenna rotator can be found in CIVcmdsRotor.h
+- An example can be found in CIVclientRotor, a test program for this client running on CIVmaster can be found under CIVrotorTest

 Using CIVmaster and CIVclient is mutually exclusive - only one of them may be used on a single processor